rgraingerdev/CCFC_fanpage/README.md

 ## UI/UX

-* the aim is for a first time user to be able to easily navigate.
+* The aim is for a first time user to be able to easily navigate.
-* color choice was around the football club colors.
+* Color choice was around the football club colors.
-* This page was created for new and existing supporters of the club to have somewhere to check upcoming fixtures and keep track on progress on the current season
+* This page was created for new and existing supporters of the club, to have somewhere to check upcoming fixtures and keep track of progress on the current season.

 ### Future features
 * Add auto updates for upcoming fixtures.